destinyae/tabi/CONTRIBUTING.md

 ### <span id="pull_requests">Pull Requests</span>

-To accommodate the review process, we suggest that PRs are categorically broken up.
+To accommodate the review process, we suggest that PRs be categorically broken up.
 Ideally each PR addresses only a single issue.
 Additionally, as much as possible code refactoring and cleanup should be submitted as separate PRs from bug fixes/feature-additions.